d3x0r/STFRPhysics/whitepaper.md

 d3ck0r@gmail.com

-Independant Studies, Internet(mostly english)
+Independant Studies

 ## Abstract

-Rotations are quite linear, and can, in many cases, be simply added and subtracted; there are as many times however when a rotation is rotated around an axle external to the frame the rotation is in.
-This was (discovered) as a desire to remain in a truly linear rotation space.
-Having discovered Hamiltonians first, it seems the underlaying additive properties of `ln(Q1)+ln(Q2) ~~ Q1*Q2` (where `~~` represents 'is effectively'), have been neglected.
+The essential function defining this rotation space map is the exponetial of a log-complex, and by extension of a log-vector-complex.

 ## Introduction

+Curvature is a translation of a rectangular space around 1 or more axles; where additional axles composite into a single composite axle, around which all space is translated.
+The coordinates of a curvature are in terms of `dTheta/dT`, similar to velocity expressed in (X,Y,Z) linear coordinates with units of `distance/dT`.
+Just like velocity sums to a position, angular velocity sums to an angular position.
+Curvature at time 0 is the same as a curvature of 0 at any other time `T`; which is the basis frame representing the new (X/Y/Z) vectors, which can be used to scale all points in the frame to this new frame.

+The space of coordinates representing rotations is linear, be compared relatively (which is to say to take the difference of the rotations). when a rotation is rotated, the operation is still `lnQ1 x lnQ2` and not addition, and is the same result as `exp(lnQ1) x exp(lnQ2)`; although the math performed is not the same, and the former retains the relative spin count over time.

+In every 3D physics and game engine, objects have 6 dimensions, 3 which represent it's velocity and 3 that represent it's angular velocity.
+The normal vector representing velocity is the direction of motion, while the normal of the vector representing angular velocity is the axis of rotation.
+The length of the velocity vector represents the speed of an object, similarly the sum of the angles of the angular velocity represents the total angular speed of an object.

+### Glossary

+- apply() - Multiply a vector by a matrix or matrix by matrix, or quaternion times quaternion.
+Addition is simple in many cases, so, although true that `A X -B = exp(ln(A)-ln(B))` this only works for rotations within the same frame, or fixed to another frame.
+Rotation of a rotation by rotation outside of the rotation itself is still a form of multiplication.
+- axle - An axis of curvature.
+- curvature - A point translated to another location by curving its forward motion; does not require a third point.
+- frame - The orientation, which can be desribed by the basis vectors 'right', 'up', and 'forward'; A full frame would include velocity also.
+- log-complex - A natural log of a complex number.
+- rotation - A point translated to another location describing a pivot around a third point.
+- spin - Basically 'rotation', however, it's not expressed by an angle like rotation, but measured in a curvature.
+- vector-complex - A complex number, but the real coordinate and the imaginary coordinate are vector quantities normalized with square root of the sum of squares.

+---

+### exp( 0+1i ) and sin/cos functions  (This section still needs work, very clumbsy... )

-For complex numbers, the `ln(i)` is `π/2`.
-This is just a scalar, but this scalar is builtin to the standard arcsin/arccos functions, which return `-π to π`, instead of `-2 to 2`;  `-2 * π/2 = -π`  and `2 * π/2 = π`.
-Again, the resulting radians from sin/cos and their related arcsin/arccos functions include the `π/2` multiplication from `ln(i)`.
+The natural log of the complex number `0+i` is `π/2`.
+This is just a scalar, but this scalar is builtin to the standard arcsin/arccos functions,

+which return `-π to π`, instead of `-2 to 2`;  `-2 * π/2 = -π`  and `2 * π/2 = π`.
+The resulting radians from sin/cos and their
-However, this second part doesn't collapse and become a real, but instead remains as a dual number with a place holder `ε`, and, again, the
-`π/2` is builtin to the current defintions of sin/cos/arcsin/arccos, so `ln(i)=ε` will be used.
+related arcsin/arccos functions include the `π/2` multiplication from `ln(i)`.
+This second part doesn't collapse and become a real, but instead remains as a dual number with a place holder `ε`, and, again, the `π/2` is builtin to the current defintions of sin/cos/arcsin/arccos, so `ln(i)=ε` will be used.
+(Figure A)

-So the two forms are represented like this.
+Figure A
 ```
    ln(A+Bi)   = a+bε
    exp(a+bε)  = A+Bi
 ```

-### Glossary

-- apply() - in math this is multiply a vector by a matrix or matrix by matrix, or quaternion times quaternion.
-Addition is simple in many cases, so, although true that `A X -B = exp(ln(A)-ln(B))` this only works for rotations within the same frame, or fixed to another frame.
-Rotation of a rotation by rotation outside of the rotation itself is still a form of multiplication, but this is called `apply()` instead.
-- axle - an axis of curvature.
-- curvature - a point translated to another location by curving its forward motion; does not require a third point.
-- frame - the orientation, which can be desribed by the basis vectors 'right', 'up', and 'forward'; A full frame would include velocity also.
-- rotation - a point translated to another location referencing a third point.
-- spin - basically 'rotation', however, it's not apply by an angle, as rotation, but measured in a curvature.

----

 ## Complex Numbers and Their Natural Log

 Complex numbers of the form `A+Bi`, have a natural log, a generic log-complex will be called `lnC`.

-To get a log-complex from a complex number...

-Normalize the real an imaginary components, and get the angle of rotation
+Apply `exp()` to log-complex from a complex number, involves normalizing the real an imaginary components, and get the angle of rotation.
+(Figure B)

+Figure B
 ```
     ln(A+Bi) = ln( sgn(A) * sqrt(A*A+B*B) ) + arcsin(B/sgn(A) * sqrt(A*A+B*B))*2 * ln(i) * ε

 ```

-Exponent of a log complex...
+Exponent of a log complex (Figure C):

+Figure C
 ```
     exp( A+Bε ) = exp(A) * cos( |B|/2 ) + exp(A) * B/sqrt(B*B) * sin( |B|/2 )i
 ```